Article Table Of Contents

 We then gave each city a Singles Score.

 The higher the score, the better the city is for singles to find one another.
 We also limited our results to cities with populations over 10,000 people.
-For Arizona, that meant a total of 41 cities.
+For arizona, that meant a total of 41 cities.
 You can download the data here.

-Read on to see why Tucson is the talk of the town while Goodyear is probably a bit on the boring side.
+Read on to see why Tempe is the talk of the town while Camp Verde is probably a bit on the boring side.